PLEASE NOTE: The waiting list for console repair is very long - it's unlikely that I would get to you in 2022.

 “How long will it take?”
 Maybe a week?
 Maybe a year?
 Depends.

 “How much will it cost?”
 Most record changer repairs are $150 to $300.
 This includes a new needle and a warranty/guarantee.
-House calls are $65 each trip and are limited by geography.
+House calls are $70 each trip and are limited by geography.

 “I want to replace all the stuff inside it with modern stuff.”
-OK, we can do that but it’s hard to find stuff that fits and this transaction is subject to all the regular costs and time constraints.
+OK, you can do that but it’s hard to find stuff that fits and this transaction is subject to all the regular costs and time constraints.
 Nine times out of ten it is not very satisfying for the customer.

 “How many consoles have you worked on?”
 Hundreds, but I learned to not take on every repair that came along.
 Of the forty or so inquiries I get a month maybe one results in an actual repair.
 Many folks decide on an easier way to enjoy records but some persist.
 I do work for a few collectors (they have a lot of room, let me tell you.)